hooklift/node-libvirt/README.md

 # Node-libvirt - The virtualization API bindings for [NodeJS][nodejs_home]
-Libvirt is a toolkit to interact with the virtualization capabilities of recent versions of GNU/Linux (and other OSes). (reference: [Libvirt][libvirt_home])
+Libvirt is a toolkit to interact with virtualization capabilities of recent versions of GNU/Linux (and other OSes). (reference: [Libvirt][libvirt_home])

-Node-Libvirt is a set of bindings to Libvirt C API, which allows to use the API from Javascript.
+Node-Libvirt is a set of bindings to Libvirt API, which allows to use it from Javascript.

 ### Virtualization Technologies Supported
-This information was taked from [libvirt.org][libvirt_home].

    * The [Xen][xen_home] hypervisor on Linux and Solaris hosts.
    * [QEMU][qemu_home] emulator